 With his new single “Broken Hearts” now charting Top 100 on Nashville’s Music Row Charts, Michael is a former contestant on NBC’s The Voice who has recorded with Billy Joel’s saxophonist Richie Cannata and John Driskell Hopkins of the Zac Brown Band.

-Also a former top 100 contestant on NBC’s The Voice, Michael Zaib tours regularly across the Untied States and Australia performing more than one-hundred fifty shows a year in Atlanta, Nashville, New York, Los Angeles, Canberra, and Sydney.
-In 2018 he released “Michael Zaib”—his newly repackaged album combining his 2017 "31" with his debut EP featuring hit singles "The Wind" and "MaMa Said.”
+Michael tours regularly across the Untied States and Australia performing over one-hundred fifty shows a year in Atlanta, Austin, Baton Rouge, Nashville, New York, Los Angeles, Canberra, and Sydney.
+He released in 2018 “Michael Zaib”—his newly repackaged album combining his 2017 "31" with his debut EP featuring hit singles "The Wind" and "MaMa Said.”
 If you ask his loyal fans to describe his music, they often will tell you that his smooth soulful voice is matched only by his honest lyrics.